How to Get a Remote Job if You've Never Worked Remotely

 General Tips

-Question: What is common among the candidates that are succeeding in landing remote jobs?
+Question: What is common among the candidates who are succeeding in landing remote jobs?
 What are they doing right?

-Answer: People who are able to really convey both their personality and their qualifications virtually (ie, over the phone instead of in person) tend to do well with remote job interviews.
+Answer: People who can convey both their personality and their qualifications virtually (ie, over the phone instead of in person) tend to do well with remote job interviews.
 Most remote job interviews are conducted over the phone, and some over video, with very few happening in person.
 If you aren’t prepared to interview well over the phone, your qualifications may not come across very well to the employer on the other end.

 Question: In your experience, how long does it typically take for someone to land a remote job?